 As part of its racial equity initiative, the AOM has identified the need to collect annual data on racial representation, retention, and leadership in the Ontario midwifery profession.
 Collected data will be used to identify disparities and implement interventions to improve racial equity in the midwifery profession.
 A biennial review of the data will take place to enable consistent comparative analyses and will facilitate the monitoring of trends and changes in the profession over time.
 The AOM recognizes variances in midwives’ preferences about specifying their racial/ethnic identity.
 As a result, a simplified question is included to enable limited data analysis and a more detailed question to further detail data analysis.
 To learn more about the reasons behind the collection of this data, please Click Here.

 Self-identifying as an Indigenous Person

-The Indigenous Midwifery (IM) Team at the AOM supports Indigenous midwives who work in Ontario through advocacy, policy development and change, information sharing, ceremony, funding support, and any other types of supports and services requested by Indigenous midwives.
-We do not provide any clinical skills training, but we can provide contact information to assist you.
+The Indigenous Midwifery (IM) Team at the AOM supports Indigenous midwives who work in Ontario through advocacy, policy development and change, information sharing, ceremony, funding support and any other types of supports and services requested by Indigenous midwives.
+The IM Team does not provide clinical skills training, though we can provide contact information to assist you.

 We are currently at a time in which identifying as Indigenous has been appropriated by non-Indigenous people for the sake of benefitting from initiatives, access and funding that are meant to address historical and current inequities, discrimination, policies, programs and funding opportunities.
-These challenges are not just within the AOM, but organizations all over Canada are grappling with self-identification and the harms that come from non-Indigenous people claiming spaces, funding, and positions reserved for Indigenous Peoples.
+These challenges are not just within the AOM.
+Organizations throughout Canada are grappling with self-identification and the harms that come from non-Indigenous people claiming spaces, funding and positions reserved for Indigenous Peoples.

 We also recognize that not all Indigenous people know their family and community history because of displacement via the Indian Residential School system, the Indian Day Schools, the Sixties Scoop and the ongoing Millennial Scoop, for example.